Jefferson Burdick: Later life and continued work at the Met

 He retired from Crouse-Hinds in 1959 due to disability, and moved to Madison Avenue where he could be closer to the Met.
 Burdick spent 15 years working at the museum's drawings and prints department to accomplish the task of cataloging the collection, which he finished in January 1963.
 He was hospitalized at Bellevue Hospital in 1962.
 He died the following year.

 In 2018, Burdick was posthumously awarded the Henry Chadwick Award by the Society for American Baseball Research (SABR).
 SABR also created the "Jefferson Burdick Award for Contributions to the Hobby".

 The Burdick Collection

-The Jefferson R. Burdick collection is the second largest public collection of baseball cards, second only to that of the National Baseball Hall of Fame and Museum.
+The Jefferson R. Burdick collection is the second largest public collection of baseball cards, behind only that of the National Baseball Hall of Fame and Museum.
 A small part of the collection is on display at the museum on the first floor of the American Wing.
 Burdick’s donation to the museum included over 300,000 items; however, only a small percentage of the items donated by Burdick were baseball cards.

 The Burdick system is still widely used today by collectors and dealers of baseball memorabilia.
 The famed T206 baseball card set received its popularized name from the set's designation in the ACC.
 Many other baseball card sets are popularly known by their ACC designation, including: T205, E93, M116 and R313.